Canva Review (2023) — All the Pros and Cons

 Update: recently Canva rolled ‘Magic Write’ out to all its tools, meaning that you can use its AI content-creation features in any design type.

 You should note however that limits apply to how many times each month the Magic Write tool can be used.
-On Canva’s free plan, 25 uses in total are permitted; this rises to 250 on its premium plans.
+On Canva’s free plan, 50 uses in total are permitted; this rises to 500 uses per month on its premium plans.

 Creating charts and data visualizations in Canva

-Although Canva is typically thought of primarily as a go-to tool for creating social media graphics, it also gives you some really useful (and often overlooked) features for creating charts and graphs.
+Although Canva is often thought of primarily as a tool for creating social media graphics and marketing material, it also gives you some really useful (and often overlooked) features for creating charts and graphs.

 Some of the types of charts you can create in Canva